Malto Brewery: History

 In this period was paid a special attention to the Marketing and to the analysis of the market in particular, with the help of the English specialists, Dutch and German.
-In base of this analysis, Birra Tirana created its strategy, improving evidently the image in market, via packing, publicity and promotion improvement, the enlargement of the distribution canal all over Albania, even competing with lower prices than import.
+On the basis of this analysis, Birra Tirana created its strategy, improving evidently the image in market, via packing, publicity and promotion improvement, the enlargement of the distribution canal all over Albania, even competing with lower prices than import.

 Also the security standard was increased for the consumers, growing the long-life of this beer six months to one year via tunnel pasteurisation.
 The establishment of the production of Malt Beer, passed in Albania with limited liability (Sh.p.k).

-Meanwhile, in 2000, it returned in shareholder Fellowship "Birra Malt" Sh.a, with the capital 100% state-owned.
-This was a step forward; its denationalisation.
+Meanwhile, in 2000, it returned to the shareholder fellowship "Birra Malt" Sh.a, with its capital 100% state-owned.
+This was a step forward in its denationalisation.

-It can be said that, in the attended strategy by Albanian State against Birra Tirana, won the idea that the denationalisation of the establishments in Albania would be more efficient, putting them in efficiency and not destroying them.
+It can be said that, in the strategy pursued by the Albanian state against Birra Tirana, the idea that the denationalisation of establishments in Albania would be more efficient won out, putting them in efficiency and not destroying them.

-In April 2001, "Birra Malt" Sh.a was denationalised by ten Albanian shareholders who have 96 percent of the shares, 2% the owner of the terrain and 2% of the workers.
+In 2001, "Birra Malt" Sh.a was denationalised by ten Albanian shareholders.
+The ten shareholders had 96 percent of the shares, 2% the owner of the terrain and 2% of the workers.
 With its reorganisation, and the breath, that brought the ten main shareholders, which had a long successful experience with their business, about the alteration of the work mentality and all these followed by business plans and by clear strategy of development, "Birra Tirana" has stated its goal to become the main beer in the Albania market.
 It is not traded only in Albania, but in Kosovo and America.
 This leap as consequence of the enlargement of the dimensions of the market, escaping the geographic confines of a strictly Albanian market, abandoning the idea that the market of Birra Tirana should be only Albanian.

+The Hysenbelliu Group, led by Irfan Hysenbelliu, became the largest shareholder of the company in 2020.